-$\underline{\text{Step 1}}$ - Student supplies medical documentation to the school nurse explaining the reason for being excused from physical education and indicating the length of time the student will be medically excused.

-Step 2 - For any student who will be excused for more than 3 days, the school nurse will notify the Supervisor of Health and Physical Education, the students' respective physical education teacher, WOHS trainer, guidance counselor, and the librarians.
-One the first day of reporting to the LMC the student must initially make email contact without their assigned quarterly PE teacher to notify them that they are reporting to the LMC and that they will be sending them their weekly written assignments.
+Step 1 - The student supplies medical documentation to the school nurse explaining the reason for being excused from physical education and indicating the length of time the student will be medically excused.
+Step 2 - For any student who will be excused for more than 3 days, the school nurse will notify the Supervisor of Health and Physical Education, the students' respective physical education teacher, WOHS trainer, school counselor, and the librarians.
+On the first day of reporting to the LMC, the student must initially make email contact without their assigned quarterly PE teacher to notify them that they are reporting to the LMC and will send them their weekly written assignments.

-Step 3 - Students must sign in when coming into the library each day during their respective physical education period and work on their weekly physical education assignments that are posted on the WOHS Physical Education Medical Classroom page on the district department web page. https://www.woboe.org/Page/5639
+Step 3 - Students must sign in when coming into the library each day during their respective physical education period and work on their weekly physical education assignments that are posted on their PE teacher's Google Classroom page under Medical Classroom Assignments.

-$\underline{\text{Step 4}}$ - When the individual weekly assignment is completed, students must email it directly to their PE teacher to receive a weekly grade for that marking period.
+Step 4 - When the individual weekly assignment is completed, students must email it directly back to their PE teacher to receive a weekly grade for that marking period.
 The LMC secretary will email the attendance office at the end of each day for attendance updates on these students.
 Three cuts will result in a loss of credit for the year.

-Step 5 - The students' respective physical education teacher will monitor, grade, and post the student's' weekly progress on the parent portal.
+Step 5 - The students' respective physical education teacher will monitor, grade, and post the student's weekly progress on the parent portal.
 Assignments are due weekly and will not be accepted late.
+If these assignments are not completed points will be deducted, possibly resulting in an F for the marking period depending on the length of the medical.